 Once your LTCH has adopted the key practice changes for UTI management and treatment, the UTI Program includes two strategies to support the integration of these practices into day-to-day activities and to ensure sustainability.

-Strategy I: Distribute and post educational resources to remind staff of key practices
+Strategy I: Continue to remind staff of key practice changes

 - Reminders are useful when staff and facilities are adopting practice changes.